Key Takeaways

 Regular feedback sessions, brown bag lunches, and informal networking events can facilitate meaningful interactions and promote continuous learning.

-3. Formal training programs (10%):
+3. Formal Training Programs (10%):

 While formal training may constitute a smaller portion of the learning mix, it remains essential for introducing new concepts, best practices, and industry trends.